Sony A6600 Comparison Review

 The Sony Alpha A6600 is a mirrorless interchangeable lens camera that was officially introduced in August 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A6600 a good camera?
-The A6600 has a Camera Elo of 2972.
-This rating puts the A6600 among the top 20 percent of all mirrorless interchangeable lens cameras.
+The A6600 has a Camera Elo of 3081.
+This very strong rating puts it among the elite group of camera grand masters.
+The A6600 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the A6600 ranks among the top 10 percent.

 |Mirrorless system camera|

 |24 MP, APS-C Sensor|

 |ISO 100-32000 (100-102400)|

 |Electronic viewfinder (2359k dots)|

 |120 x 67 x 69 mm, 503 g|